Nuclear isospin asymmetry in $\alpha$ decays of heavy nuclei: Models of Decay

 More realistic potentials than the simplest square well potential can be constructed by considering nonuniform distribution of nucleons in the core nucleus.
 One typical example is the Woods-Saxon potential~\cite{WS54} which assumes Fermi or logistic function distribution of the nucleon density profile.
 This leads to the nuclear potential in the Woods-Saxon form:

 where $R$ is the rough radius of the nucleus and $a$ is diffuseness parameter.
 As in the case of the square well potential model in the previous subsection, the radius $R$ is determined by the quantization condition of Eq.~(\ref{eq:BS_quant}).
-To take into account isospin asymmetry, we modify $V_N(r)$ as
+To take into account isospin asymmetry, we modify $V_N(r)$ as \cite{DI05, LZZS10, VTMLC91} \footnote{ We thank the referee for pointing out that the nuclear potential may also include the linear term of $I$. }

 The value of $a$ obtained from the least $\sigma$ fitting is found to be $a=0.4$~fm. \footnote{ In Fermi density distribution, the surface diffuseness $a$ is roughly $t_{90 \mbox{-} 10}/4.4$, where $t_{90 \mbox{-} 10}$ is the radial distance between 90\% and 10\% of the density peak.
 For example, $t_{90\mbox{-}10}$ thickness for \nuclide[208]{Pb} from SLy4 Hartree-Fock calculation is about $2.60$~fm, which then gives $a \approx 0.59$~fm~\cite{CBHMS98}.
 This value differs from the fitted value by a factor of $1.5$. } We also tried to improve the fitting by allowing the functional form of $a = a(I)$, but it does not show any apparent isospin dependence in minimizing the rms deviation.
 Thus, we fix $a=0.4$~fm in our simulation as in Ref.~\cite{BMP92b}.